LovelessCodes/msgzwiki/guides/index.md

 Another one, to just help you enjoy the game just a bit more, with new textures for armed vehicles, helicopters, suits and more:
 [!ref Better Textures Guide](/guides/better-textures.md)

+## Tips & Tricks
+- Do not leave backpacks filled with stuff in Safes, Vehicles, or anywhere - as these get emptied during restarts.